 Important Spousal Support Considerations for High-Net Worth Individuals

 Both spousal support and child support are calculated using prescribed formulas.
 In the case of spousal support, the formula is applied through the aforementioned SSAG.

 The SSAG are recommendations only, and are not legislated.
 However, they carry great weight and are highly influential on judges making support decisions.

 The SSAG generate ranges for both the length and the amount of support, and consider a number of relevant factors including the length of cohabitation prior to marriage, the length of the marriage itself, and whether the payor spouse is also paying child support.
 A spouse requesting support must establish their entitlement to it before the court can make a determination about quantum and duration.

 For incomes above $350,000 the SSAG can produce numbers that are very high.
 In situations where income is above that amount, judicial discretion will need to be applied, and each individual case will be determined based on its particular circumstances.

 Similar guidelines exist for child support though the Child Support Guidelines (CSG), which we will explore in a future blog post.

-If you are a high-net worth individual contemplating separation, or have already begun the process, contact the Toronto family lawyers at Lex Arbesman Legal for guidance.
+If you are a high-net worth individual contemplating separation, or have already begun the process, contact the Toronto family lawyers at NULaw for guidance.
 Let us focus on your rights and negotiate the best possible outcome for you while you focus on rebuilding and moving on.
 Contact us online or at 416-481-5604 to book a consultation.